 Princess Jellyfish follows Tsukimi, a resident of an all-female apartment building that’s become a haven for women with geekish interests.
 Socially awkward and afraid of stylish people, Tsukimi’s life changes when her path intersects with that of a beautiful, cross-dressing young man who is also a politician’s illegitimate son.

-So while I said this beginners guide to manga would cover the main genre categories, I wanted to include two other categories that you may run into while delving into the medium.
+So while I said this beginners guide to manga would cover the main genre categories, I wanted to include two other types of manga that you may run into while delving into the medium.

 Sometimes referred to as yaoi, boys love (oft abbreviated as BL) refers to manga featuring homoerotic relationships between men.
 It is predominantly created by women for a readership of women, and yes, it can be as problematic as it sounds.
 But taking that into account, there are still some interesting stories to be found here.
 Just be aware that you may encounter some pitfalls along the way.